 So why do people use unofficial app stores?

-If they lack the protection and guarantee of security of apps from the official stores, why is it that unofficial app stores continue to pose such a risk and why do so many mobile users use them to download apps?
+If they lack the protection and security guarantees of apps from official stores, why is it that so many mobile users continue to use unofficial app stores?
 We have found that there are three main reasons.

 The biggest reason seems to be a simple one: users want to download content without paying for it.
 Many of these third party marketplaces offer games and wallpapers, content especially attractive to children, for free to entice users to download.
 When it was discovered in 2015, the unofficial marketplace vShare offered all of the top ten paid apps on the App Store for free, including well-known titles such as Grand Theft Auto and Clash of Clans, while alternative versions of apps such as Spotify and Pokemon Go, offering the same services without the regular ads or fees, were discovered earlier this year.
 Unofficial apps can also give users access to streamed content such as movies, TV shows and music, as well as downloadable pirated content and torrent files, all free of charge.

 Users may also turn to unofficial app stores to get around geographical restrictions of content.
 Initially, apps or other media are often only released to select regions, meaning people living in other locations may be forced to wait months or even years to access the content themselves.
-Therefore finding a way to stream or download becomes especially desirable, for example when events like Game of Thrones’ return to our screens or the release of Marvel’s Avengers: Endgame make it extremely important for people to access content as it is released to avoid spoilers and stay up-to-date with the latest cultural phenomena.
+For example when events like Game of Thrones’ final season or the release of Marvel’s Avengers: Endgame earlier this year made it extremely important for people to access content as it was released to avoid spoilers and stay up-to-date with the latest cultural phenomena.

 The third reason why device users may use third party sources to download apps is simply because it is the only way the content is made available.
 In 2018, Fortnite, the hugely popular online video game announced that it would be made available for download to Android devices but with a catch.
 Instead of downloading via the Google Play Store, users would need to sideload the game’s .apk file from developer Epic Games’ website before then installing the app.
 In situations like this, users who wish to access the game are left with little choice but to sideload the app and therefore potentially leave themselves vulnerable to compromise.